 My father excelled in business, after being hired on by my mothers father who was himself put on by a WWII buddy, they had a Reprographics shop in Washington, DC.
 Many years later my father would take that and then another Reprographic firm , or the more modern “Imaging” firm National.
 From there he went global.
 He worked a lot.
 As his firm expanded so did his hours and travels, leaving mom at home with the kids, and in the later years usually a live in-sitter/housekeeper in the mix.
 I’d say I was about 3 when we first moved, 8 when we moved from a house to something more like a small hotel or bed and breakfast about 10 minutes outside DC.

 This nice suburban life started ending for me sometime around age 10, the City just down the road and the madness therein became more and more the focus of my interest.
 It’s hard to say what went down when, but I remember visiting parts of DC we generally stayed far away from—we being any person of lighter skin tone—with my grandpa.
 He was showing me something.. his old store yes, the different parts of the city not seen by tour busses yes, but he was also telling me a story.
 He was one of the first business owners in DC to hire Black people, and the amount that would attend his funeral with their families 60 years later was amazing.
 My favorite story, one which he would never tell himself, was when a few employees of his went down to the lunch counter to eat.
 They were told they did not serve Blacks and should leave.
 When my grandfather was told the tale he made sure that for now on they would be welcomed to dine there if so desired.
 As we rode around our city I can remember as clear as if it was yesterday thinking “What the fuck is going on here?
 People live like this?
 How is this?
 How does this happen?”
-I felt guilt, I felt shame, I felt as uncomfortable as i can remember feeling at that age, save for a few other episodes..
+I felt guilt, I felt shame, I felt as uncomfortable as i can remember feeling at that age (sexual abuse aside).

 My mother, who often seemed miserable, or somehow someway craving something, would often stick to her study, her bottle of White, and whatever soap was on.
 She was lost and my father didn’t really have the same need or understanding of nuance, of conversation, emotion, companionship and the like.
 He was a salesman, a businessman with a good handshake and a strong “I’m Joe” smile.
 “And every things A-Ok.”